OlekSt/OlekSt/README.md

 - :european_castle: Working on route calculating algorithm for self-guided walking tour app.

 - :space_invader: Creating sci-fi stories for my son, using LLMs, and converting them to mp3 files with Kokoro TTS.
+Listen to [some of the stories](https://on.soundcloud.com/mYzqXVcaE1Ky7Vh7qM)

 - :books: Reading: [Fluent Python: Clear, Concise, and Effective Programming](https://a.co/d/4Qqe10y)